Asymptotic Poincar\'e Maps along the edges of Polytopes: Introduction

 This paper is organized as follows.
-In section~\ref{polytopes} we define polytopes and all their associated notations, terminology and concepts.
-In section~\ref{vectorfields} we introduce the class of vector fields on polytopes (to which our theory applies), the skeleton character of a vector field and other related concepts.
-In this section we also introduce an example that will be used throughout the paper to illustrate our results.
-In section~\ref{rescaling}, we introduce the family of rescaling coordinates $\Psi_\epsilon$ in~\eqref{asymp p}.
-In section~\ref{dualcones} we define the dual cone of a polytope, the stage where we analyze the asymptotic dynamics along the heteroclinic network.
-In section~\ref{skeleton} we introduce the class of skeleton vector fields (piecewise constant vector fields) on the dual cone, whose dynamics encapsulate the asymptotic behavior of the given flow.
-We also introduce the concept of structural set of a skeleton vector field.
-In section~\ref{asymptotics} we define the Poincar\'e return maps of a vector field $X$ on $\Gamma^d$, stating and proving Theorem~ \ref{asymp:main:theorem} mentioned above.
-In section~\ref{invariants} we state and prove Theorem~\ref{Wsu:manifolds} which gives sufficient conditions for the existence of normally hyperbolic stable and unstable manifolds of heteroclinic cycles.
-Finally we use our results to derive a full description of the dynamics of the example introduced in section~\ref{vectorfields}.
+In Section~\ref{polytopes} we define polytopes and all their associated notations, terminology and concepts.
+In Section~\ref{vectorfields} we introduce the class of vector fields on polytopes, the skeleton character of a vector field and other related concepts.
+In Section~\ref{rescaling}, we define the family of rescaling coordinates $\Psi_\epsilon$ and the dual cone of a polytope.
+In Section~\ref{skeleton} we introduce the class of skeleton vector fields (piecewise constant vector fields) on the dual cone, whose dynamics encapsulate the asymptotic behavior of the original non-linear flow.
+We also define the concept of structural set and characterize those vector fields whose skeleton flow map is a closed dynamical system.
+In Section~\ref{asymptotics} we define the Poincar\'e return maps of a vector field, and then state and prove the main thorem, Theorem~ \ref{asymp:main:theorem}.
+In Section~\ref{AFI} we introduce a probe space of integrals of motion, describing their asymptotics on the dual cone of the polytope.
+We also describe a sufficient condition on the skeleton flow map for the existence of horse-shes regarding the dynamics of the original vector field, see Theorem~ \ref{thm horse-shoes}.
+In Section~\ref{dyn-analysis} we summarize a procedure to detect chaotic behavior by checking the assumptions of Theorem~ \ref{thm horse-shoes}.
+In Section~\ref{example section} we describe a couple of replicator Hamiltonian examples in the five dimensional simplex, where the previous procedure is applied.
+Finally, in Section~\ref{furtherwork} we discuss a few possible developments of this work.